 Hypoactive sexual desire (the lack of desire) is a common reason for couples to separate within the first two years of marriage.
 Other common reasons are fertility issues and extramarital affairs.
 If you are facing infidelity, I can help.

 Couples counseling focuses on the couple.
 The couple is the client, not the individual.
 That’s not to say individual work is not done—it is each individual’s responsibility to do their own work.

 If it is deemed necessary that more individual work is needed than is normally done in sex therapy, then an additional therapist is required.
 Couples therapy is usually put on hold until that individual therapy is complete.

 First, I’ll meet with both individuals at the same time.
 This is to assess if sex therapy is the best place for them to address their concerns, and if I’m a good fit as a sex therapy counselor for them as well.

-Next, I meet with each person individually and obtain a sexual health history.
-These questions are conducted to get a clear, uncensored view of their relational, psychological and sexual development.
+Next, I see each person individually and obtain a sexual health history.
+These questions are conducted to get a clear, uncensored view of each partner’s psychological and sexual development.